jacewoods/jacewoods.github.io/CS460/Homework4/README.md

 <li>@Html.ActionLink("Converter", "Converter", "Home")</li>
 <li>@Html.ActionLink("ColorChooser", "Create", "Color")</li>
 ```
 This was initially defaulted to an About and Contact page, but due to the similarities of where the Converter page should take me to, it wasn't difficult to determine what keywords to change.
 The first element in the ActionLink is simply the text to be displayed on the toolbar, the second is the directory name, and the last is the Controller it is pulling information from.
-This did take a bit of time to learn when building the second "Color" directory, as it was not to be pulled from the /Home directory.
+This did take a bit of time to learn when building the second "Color" directory, as, per the requirements of Homework 4, it was not to be pulled from the /Home directory.
 Once I traced the files and where they originated, I was able to eventually discover how to build a link that takes me to the ColorChooser page.

 The resulting product of the homepage can be seen below:

 ![image text](/CS460/Homework4/hw4home.PNG "Screenshot of my C# Homepage")

 # Building the Converter page
 Once the homepage is set up, the first task is to build a Converter page that takes a user input for mileage and a selection for what metric unit they wish to convert the mileage to.
 Ideally, this should look fairly identical to the one seen in the [Homework 4 description](http://www.wou.edu/~morses/classes/cs46x/assignments/images/hw4_mmconverter.png).
 Starting out, this was fairly smooth sailing.
 I built a foundational HTML layout for the page that I have gotten some experience with in the first two homework assignments.
-In fact, [using radio buttons for input](https://jacewoods.github.io/CS460/Homework2/demo/index.html) is something I had done previously, so inserting this was no problem.
+In fact, using radio buttons for input is something [I had done previously](https://jacewoods.github.io/CS460/Homework2/demo/index.html), so inserting this was no problem.
 The piece that did take some time to implement is the section that includes the output after the user adds their mileage input and selected conversion radio.
 Below is how I wrote this:
 ```html
 <form action="Converter" method="get">
     <div style="padding-bottom:240px;">